Oct 14, 2021

 - If you allow space heaters, keep them away from anything flammable and ensure they have a thermostat control mechanism

 - Keep your portable generators outside - never bring them inside

 - Place fire extinguishers in kitchenettes and cafeterias (and other at-risk areas), and be sure everyone knows how to use them.

 Electric fires are the third leading cause of fires in the United States according to the National Fire Protection Association (NFPA).
 Visit Electrical Safety Foundation International's (ESFI) website for electrical safety tips in the workplace (and at home).

 2. Build Awareness, Establish a Workplace Protocol & Practice It

 Utilize the month of October to get employees and staff talking - and thinking - about fire safety but continue that practice throughout the year.
 If it’s out of sight, it might also be out of mind so you want to keep the conversation going with some regularity!

-Preparedness and practice are key in the event of an emergency, so in addition to hanging SOP posters, consider sending periodic emails and having regular meetings on fire safety and exit strategies (probably a good time to review your business security checklist items, too).
+Preparedness and practice are key in the event of an emergency so, in addition to hanging SOP posters, consider sending periodic emails and having regular meetings on fire safety and exit strategies.
 And always practice your escape plans and exit routes.